<router-link>

 Sometimes we want

-prop to specify which tag to render to, and it will still listen to click events for navigation.<router-link to="/foo" tag="li">foo</router-link> <!-- renders as --> <li>foo</li>
+<router-link>to render as another tag, e.g<li>.
+Then we can usetagprop to specify which tag to render to, and it will still listen to click events for navigation.<router-link to="/foo" tag="li">foo</router-link> <!-- renders as --> <li>foo</li>active-class

 type: